Dhairyau0506/red-blue-lab-ethical-hacking/README.md

 - Network scanning using `arp-scan` and Nmap
 - Identified firewall-blocked targets
 - Created a reverse HTTPS payload with `msfvenom`
-- Used social engineering (fake installer + README) to deliver the payload
+- Used social engineering (fake salary pdf.exe double extension) to deliver the payload
 - Hosted the payload via a local Python HTTP server
 - Gained remote shell access via Metasploit
 - Performed basic post-exploitation and system enumeration